restyled-io/restylers/README.md

 ## LICENSE

 Restylers themselves are released under the same license as the project they package.
-In most cases the appropriate license file has been copied into the Restyler sub-directory.
+In most cases, the appropriate license file has been copied into the Restyler sub-directory.
 In cases where it's not: patches welcome.

-Other in this project is licensed AGPLv3.
+All other code in this project is licensed AGPLv3.
 See [COPYING](./COPYING).